 The Icelandic capital of Reykjavik is the best place in the country to base yourself in order to explore all that this incredible land has to offer.
-The capital is the country’s largest city, found in a beautiful location on the south west coastline, overlooking the stormy ocean and surrounded by otherworldly landscapes.
+The capital is the country’s largest city, found in a beautiful location on the southwest coastline, overlooking the stormy ocean and surrounded by otherworldly landscapes.

-It is the center of life in Iceland, where culture, history and local traditions are just waiting to be discovered, but more importantly, where just a short drive away from the center, you can find endless day trip opportunities.
+It is the center of life in Iceland, where culture, history, and local traditions are just waiting to be discovered, but more importantly, where just a short drive away from the center, you can find endless day trip opportunities.

-The warm, relaxing, geothermal waters of the Blue Lagoon are located nearby, while epic, thundering waterfalls, and unreal landscapes are awaiting you whichever direction you choose travel away from the city.
+The warm, relaxing, geothermal waters of the Blue Lagoon are located nearby, while epic, thundering waterfalls, and unreal landscapes are awaiting you whichever direction you choose to travel away from the city.

-Take on a snorkeling trip between two tectonic plates at the Thingvellir National Park, self drive between hot springs and icy glaciers or jump on an organised tour to see all that you can in a day.
+Take on a snorkeling trip between two tectonic plates at the Thingvellir National Park, self drive between hot springs and icy glaciers or jump on an organized tour to see all that you can in a day.

-The black sand beaches and dramatic cliffs of the south coast are just a short journey away from Reykjavik, while to the north west awaits the wild, windswept peaks of the Snaefellsnes Peninsula.
+The black sand beaches and dramatic cliffs of the south coast are just a short journey away from Reykjavik, while to the northwest awaits the wild, windswept peaks of the Snaefellsnes Peninsula.

 To help you plan your trip to the Icelandic capital, here’s our list of the best day trips from Reykjavik.

 Don’t leave home without: Lonely Planet Iceland (Travel Guide)

 9 Best Day Trips from Reykjavik